 + Stir Fry It: plain or marinated tofu is great in stir fry.

 + Drink it Shakes & Smoothies: add protein to your morning smoothie with thick and creamy silken tofu.

 + Slow Cook It: plain or marinated tofu can add some healthy vegetable protein to your slow cooker recipes.

 + Beat It in Mousses, Dips & Cakes: silken tofu can be beaten in light and creamy mousses or dips.
 It can also replace eggs in vegan cake by binding the ingredients together.

 Do you have a favourite tofu recipe?
 Why don’t you share it with us in the comments box below.

-You can also follow our Pinterest Tofu Recipes board.
+You can also follow my Pinterest Tofu Recipes board.